likebigdata/RealTime-Computing/README_English/README_English.md

             MysqlToKafka.java
             PaymentInfo.java
 ```
-## 4.Frequently asked questions
+## 4. Frequently asked questions
-1) Unable to connect to MySQL's binlog.
+1 Unable to connect to MySQL's binlog.
 After connecting to binlog, the corresponding data cannot be accurately proposed from the log.

-2) In Flink framework, data in datastream data stream cannot be extracted, classified and processed
+2 In Flink framework, data in datastream data stream cannot be extracted, classified and processed

-3) Real time chart refresh problem (data cannot be refreshed in time, refresh screen, etc.)
+3 Real time chart refresh problem (data cannot be refreshed in time, refresh screen, etc.)

-4) The front-end display process becomes stuck with the increase of data (using redis, memory storage occupation) over time
+4 The front-end display process becomes stuck with the increase of data (using redis, memory storage occupation) over time

-5）......
+5 ......

 （See the documents at the same level for details